 The Ant Nebula was given its name because its shape resembles the head and thorax of an ant.
 The nebula has a bright core and is believed to have a symbiotic binary star at its centre

-The Fire-Ring Nebula, also known as Shapley 1, Sp-1 or PK 329+02.1, is an annular planetary nebula with a visual magnitude of 12.6.
+The Fire-Ring Nebula, also known as Shapley 1, Sp-1 or PK 329+02.1, (not to be confused with the ‘Ring Nebula‘) is an annular planetary nebula with a visual magnitude of 12.6.
 It was discovered by the American astronomer Harlow Shapley in 1936 and is about 1,000 light years distant from Earth.
 It is 1.1 arc minutes in diameter and the central star in the nebula is a magnitude 14 white dwarf, which is thought to be a binary system, orbiting with a period of 2.9 days.

 The Fire-Ring Nebula is thought to be around 8700 years old and has a mean surface brightness of 13.9.